Sabatinca chalcophanes: Taxonomy

 This species was described by Edward Meyrick in 1885 using material collected at "Makatoku" (likely a misspelling of Makotuku), in the Hawkes Bay, in March and named Palaeomicra chalcophanes.
 Meyrick went on to give a fuller description of the species published in 1886.
 In 1912 Meyrick wrongly synonymised S. chalcophanes with S. incongruella which subsequently caused confusion until the error was rectified in 1979.
 The male lectotype specimen is held at the Natural History Museum, London.

 Description

 Meyrick described the adults of this species as follows:

 The wingspan of this species is approximately 11 mm in length.

 Distribution

 This species is endemic to New Zealand.
 It is found in the North Island apart from Northland and in the South Island apart from in the east, south of Queen Charlotte Sound.

 Behaviour

 The adults of this species are on the wing from November to April.
 It has been hypothesised that this long flight season may imply this species has two broods.

 Host species and habitat

 The larvae of this species feeds on Hymenophyton flabellatum as well as likely other foliose liverwort species.
+Adults are often found near ferns in the genus Pneumatopteris and as a result it has been hypothesised that they feed on spores of those ferns.
 The preferred habitat of this species is in damp lowland forest.